Abdul Mannan Choudhury

-Abdul Mannan Choudhury (born 1 January 1948) is a Bangladeshi academic, educationist and freedom fighter of the liberation war 1971 of Bangladesh.
-As of September 2018 he is the Vice-Chancellor of the World University of Bangladesh.
+Abdul Mannan Choudhury (born 1 January 1948) is a Bangladeshi academic, educationist and veteran of the liberation war of Bangladesh.

+He is the Vice-Chancellor of the World University of Bangladesh.
 He was formerly a professor and a selection grade professor at the University of Dhaka.

 Education

 Choudhury was born in Comilla District of Bangladesh.
 He completed his PhD from London, his MBA from Manchester Business School and Master of Commerce from the Dhaka University.

 Career

-Academic
+Choudhury was a freedom fighter and he took part in several movements related to Bangladesh Liberation War.
+He was an advisor of National Council for Freedom Fighters.

 Choudhury served as the head of the department, academic dean and syndicate member at Bayero University in Nigeria.
 As associate professor he joined Dhaka University in 1978.
 He was the proctor of University of Dhaka from 1987 to 1989.
-From 1989 to 1992 he was Professor of Management, Dhaka University.
-In 1992 he was promoted as a Selection Grade Professor of Management.
-On 12 April 2005 Dhaka University authority appointed Choudhury as a first chairman of Department of Management Information Systems (MIS).
-From 2005 to 2012 he served as a Selection Grade Professor in the Department of Management Information Systems (MIS), Dhaka University.
+From 1989 to 1992, he was Professor of Management at Dhaka University.
+In 1992, he was promoted as a Selection Grade Professor of Management.
+On 12 April 2005, Dhaka University authority appointed Choudhury as a first chairman of Department of Management Information Systems (MIS).
+From 2005 to 2012, he served as a Selection Grade Professor in the Department of Management Information Systems (MIS), Dhaka University.

-He served as chairperson of Department of Management, University of Dhaka from 1992 to 1995.
-He was the founder chairman of National Institute of Business Administration & Information Science (2000) and Institute of Business Administration & Information Systems (1998).

-He was the founder director of Evening MBA Program, Department of Management Studies, University of Dhaka.
-From 2007 to 2010 he was the Vice Chancellor of World University of Bangladesh.
-In 2012 he joined again as the Vice Chancellor of World University of Bangladesh and up to this present time he is holding the same position.